JoaquimXG/CM4025-Enterprise-Web/README.md

 ### Maybe TODO (probably not for this project)

 1. Password reset/recovery
+2. Email verification
-2. MFA
+3. MFA
-3. Complex permissions
+4. Complex permissions
   - The outline for this is done, see IsAdmin and IsAuthenticated implementations
   - Further work can be done on more complex permissions but they are likley not required here.
     - read, write, update, delete permissions
-4. Eager loading for related queries, should be handled at the view level
+5. Eager loading for related queries, should be handled at the view level
-5. Relative imports???
+6. Relative imports???
-6. CSRFTOKEN???
+7. CSRFTOKEN???
 Should ask whether they are likely to care about this in class

 ### DONE
 1. Create consistent interface for standar CRUD endpoints
-   - I want a similar system to how Django DRF handles standard CRUD with ViewSets supported by Serializers
 2. Create User model with sequelize and integrate with passportjs
 3. Create standard CRUD endpoints for user model, without proper validation
 4. Create ChoiceField